CallmeIshmaelH/Metacritic-vs-the-Vox-Populi-NLP-Analysis-of-Video-Game-Reviews/README.md

 7. A Microsoft Powerpoint containing the preliminary results of analysis from the RAWG dataset.
 8. A Tableau workbook containing visualizations of data can be found here : https://public.tableau.com/app/profile/ishmael.ho7925/viz/NLP_AnalysisofVG/Sheet9?publish=yes

 **NOTE:**
-**NOT INCLUDED: The data files or pickled data in the interest of keepign this repo within the storage capacity alotted by GitHub.**
+**The data files and pickled data are NOT INCLUDED in the interest of keeping this repo within the storage capacity alotted by GitHub.**

 ## Have fun!